The Great Resistance: Return-to-Office Enforcement Collapses

 Reasons for the Inaction of Managers

 Managers supposedly required to enforce return-to-office policies find themselves caught between a rock and a hard place.
 Here’s their dilemma: If the managers don’t attach negative consequences to insufficient attendance, the company’s leadership appears weak.
-But on the other hand, the past two years of record company profits and growth would never have happened if most workers weren’t getting their jobs done.
+But on the other hand, the past years of record company profits and growth would never have happened if most workers weren’t getting their jobs done.
 That amazing performance record makes it difficult for supervisors to justify punishments for hardworking employees, merely because they complete their assignments away from their companies’ workplaces.

 A second reason for this non-enforcement is that working from home makes finding a new job vastly easier.
 “Searching and interviewing while working at the office can be hard, with several hours away under some dubious excuse,” says Dr. Bloom.